Frameworkium/frameworkium.github.io/_pages/Whats_The_Point.md

 ---
 layout: post
 title: "What it's for"
-section: 1 - Whats The Point?
+section: 1 - What's The Point?
 order: 1
 category: wiki
 ---

+Frameworkium provides strong code structure guidelines and contains some nice Java libraries to make writing tests (web, mobile app, API, other tests that we've not thought of yet) more consistent and familiar.

+It saves reinventing the wheel.

-Frameworkium wraps together a load of nice java libraries and other bits and bobs, to make writing tests - be they web tests, app tests, api tests, other tests that we've not yet thought of - more consistent and more familiar.
-Ideally, it should mean you spend less time worrying about *plumbing*, and more time thinking about the actual tests themselves.
-It should also mean your test projects stay clean and **focussed on the testing**, rather than full of helpers and widgets.
+It should mean you spend less time worrying about the *plumbing*, and more time thinking about the actual tests themselves.
+Your test projects should also stay structured, clean and **focused on the testing**, rather than full of helpers and widgets.